The 10 Very Best Things to Do in Warsaw, Poland

 8 | Visit the Royal Castle

 The Royal Castle is another iconic landmark in Warsaw that you can’t avoid.
-Located in Old Town and, more specifically, the wonderful Castle Square, the Royal Castle was the official residence of the Polish monarchy from the 16th century until the 18th century.
+Located in Old Town, and more specifically in the wonderful Castle Square, the Royal Castle was the official residence of the Polish monarchy from the 16th to the 18th century.

-It was initially built in the 14th century as a defensive fortress but was later rebuilt and expanded.
+It was initially built in the 14th century as a defensive fortress, then rebuilt and expanded.

-The castle underwent several reconstructions and rebuilding works, the last of which was in the 1970s after it was destroyed during World War II.
+The castle underwent several reconstructions and rebuilds, the last of which was in the 1970s, after it was destroyed during World War II.

 Inside the Royal Castle, you can explore the State Rooms, filled with artwork and furniture from the 16th to the 18th centuries.